LEDazzio01/ai-performance-engineering/docs/appendix.md

 If you are running a months-long training job or 24-7 inference job, consider the impact of thermals on hardware longevity.
 Running at 100% power and thermal limit constantly can marginally increase failure risk over time.
 In practice, data center GPUs are built for this type of resiliency, but if you want to be extra safe, running at 90% power target can reduce component stress with minimal slowdown.
 It’s a trade-off of longer training runs versus less wear on the hardware— especially if that hardware will be reused for multiple projects over a long period of time.

+## Effective Benchmarking Playbook

+Reliable speedups only matter when measurements are disciplined and reproducible.
+Use this playbook to keep baselines honest, optimized variants consistent, and every data point auditable.

+## Align workloads before timing

+Feed baseline and optimized paths the same tensor shapes, precisions, RNG seeds, and data staging.
+Clamp randomness and preprocessing so any timing delta comes from the optimization rather than a lucky input distribution.

+## Warm up for steady state

+Compile custom extensions up front, run enough warmup iterations to clear allocators, and pin CUDA events to the measured stream.
+Separate setup from the timed region so first-iteration noise never pollutes reported numbers.

+## Report throughput and latency together

+Log tokens per second or gigabytes per second next to wall-clock milliseconds.
+Improvements in one dimension can mask regressions in the other.
+Recording both makes tradeoffs obvious during reviews.

+## Cache tuning artifacts

+Store autotuned tile sizes, compiled TorchDynamo or Triton graphs, TMA descriptors, and NCCL communicators.
+Reload them between runs and only retune when batch shapes or sequence lengths cross a new regime.

+## Model realistic baselines

+Let baseline kernels exhibit the real inefficiencies you plan to fix, including host staging, tiny grids, redundant synchronizations, or single-stream launches.
+Avoid fake delays.
+Authentic baselines make speedups believable.

+## Validate outputs aggressively

+Guard every fast path with CPU or FP32 reference checks, checksums, or tolerance asserts.
+Run them on smoke tests and full benchmarks so optimizations never trade correctness for speed.

+## Stage, overlap, and keep data resident

+Chunk activations or tiles, use double buffering, and overlap transfers with compute through streams or CUDA Graph replay.
+Keep data device resident whenever possible so tuned kernels are not bottlenecked by needless PCIe round trips.

+## Log the environment every run

+Capture GPU model, driver version, CUDA toolkit, compiler flags, command line, git SHA, and benchmarking mode labels such as smoke versus full.
+Store RNG seeds and input descriptions alongside the metrics so others can rerun the experiment exactly.

+## Archive benchmark artifacts

+Write raw JSON or CSV measurements to timestamped directories, snapshot the console log, and refresh summary tables whenever a kernel or graph changes.
+Having the raw files makes regressions traceable months later.

+## Parameterize benchmark configs

+Keep every harness knob (iterations, warmup, deterministic flags, seeds, timeout multipliers, profiler toggles) in a single config object so baselines and optimizations run under identical rules.
+The shared BenchmarkConfig in `common/python/benchmark_harness.py` (lines 157-253) pulls defaults from one source and lets you flip deterministic or NVTX settings per run without touching the benchmark code.

+## Gate NVTX instrumentation automatically

+Wrap NVTX ranges behind a helper that checks whether profiling is enabled before touching torch.cuda.nvtx.
+The `nvtx_range` context manager in `common/python/nvtx_helper.py` (lines 1-118) filters the known threading warning and turns into a no-op when tracing is off.
+Benchmarks like `ch6/baseline_warp_divergence_ilp.py` (lines 57-96) query `get_nvtx_enabled` once per run so the hot loop stays clean when you are not collecting traces.

+## Autotune once and cache the winner

+When your kernel supports multiple tile shapes, measure a small candidate set on first use, pick the fastest, and cache that choice for the current device and problem size.
+The Threshold TMA pipeline launcher in `ch8/threshold_tma_kernel.cuh` (lines 168-217) records CUDA event timings for `ValuesPerThread` options, caches the best variant per `(device, count)`, and reuses it on future calls.
+This keeps benchmarks fast while still adapting to new shapes.

+## Follow a repeatable workflow

+1. Define matched baseline and optimized pairs.
+2. Warm up into steady state.
+3. Apply the targeted CUDA, Triton, or PyTorch optimizations.
+4. Measure smoke and full runs, capturing throughput and latency.
+5. Validate outputs against trusted references.
+6. Summarize findings with speedup and applied knobs.
+7. Trigger automation that rebuilds, reruns, and guards against regressions.

+## Maintain golden benchmark suites

+Keep a small set of representative workloads (single-node, multi-node, inference, training) and rerun them whenever you change drivers, CUDA, frameworks, or kernel code.
+Store baseline metrics and automatically diff new runs so regressions surface immediately.
+A few disciplined golden tests catch most performance slips long before they reach production.

+## Wire performance gates into CI/CD

+Automate the golden-suite runs as part of CI/CD so no pull request merges without meeting latency/throughput budgets.
+Store historical metrics, visualize trends, and fail the build when a regression exceeds tolerance.
+This keeps the checklist alive—optimizations stay sticky because every change must prove it doesn’t undo previous gains.

+## Keep a postmortem log for regressions

+Whenever a performance regression slips through, write a short postmortem describing the root cause, detection gap, and new guardrails (tests, telemetry).
+A living log helps the team spot patterns—e.g., driver upgrades or shape polymorphism repeatedly causing trouble—and proactively strengthens future optimization work.

+## Chapter Pattern Playbook

+- **Chapter 6 – ILP & launch bounds:** Baselines serialize micro-batches and relaunch tiny grids; optimized kernels keep data resident, stride across large tiles, and overlap multiple streams to prove occupancy gains.
+- **Chapter 7 – Copy/transpose/Triton:** Start with redundant gathers or undersized tiles, then move to coalesced vector loads, padded shared-memory tiles, and Triton kernels tuned per SM target for decisive bandwidth wins.
+- **Chapter 8 – HBM & TMA pipelines:** Contrast host→device staging loops with cp.async/TMA double buffers that reuse resident tiles and overlap producer/consumer stages.
+- **Chapter 9 – Bank conflicts & GEMM:** Let baselines hammer the same shared-memory banks or rely on naive matmuls; optimized paths pad shared memory, reuse `out` buffers, and call cuBLAS/cuBLASLt tensor-core routines for order-of-magnitude throughput.
+- **Chapters 10–12 – Cooperative launches & graph capture:** Baselines relaunch per iteration; optimized flows lean on cooperative grids, CUDA Graph replay, or persistent kernels so launch overhead disappears once work is resident.
+- **Chapters 15–18 – Expert/pipeline parallelism:** Baselines sync every stage and recompute hidden states; optimized versions reuse caches, overlap streams, and report both tokens/s and latency improvements.
+- **Chapter 19 – Memory-aware pipelines:** Baselines shuttle activations through host memory; optimized runs keep contexts resident, push work through Tensor Core matmuls, and capture steady-state loops with CUDA Graphs.

 ## Conclusion

 Treat the checklist as a repeatable playbook: profile, tune the right bottleneck at the right layer, and verify gains before scaling out.
 By methodically applying these practices—from OS and kernels to distributed comms and serving—you’ll achieve fast, cost-efficient, and reliable AI systems at any size.
 This list, while comprehensive, is not exhaustive.
 The field of AI systems performance engineering will continue to grow as hardware, software, and algorithms evolve.
 And not every best practice listed here applies to every situation.
 But, collectively, they cover the breadth of performance engineering scenarios for AI systems.

 These tips encapsulate much of the practical wisdom accumulated over years of optimizing AI system performance.
 When tuning your AI system, you should systematically go through each of the relevant categories listed in this chapter and run through each of the items in the checklist.
 For example, you should ensure the OS is tuned, confirm GPU kernels are efficient, check that you’re using libraries properly, monitor the data pipeline, optimize the training loop, tune the inference strategies, and scale out gracefully.

 By following these best practices, you can diagnose and resolve most performance issues and extract the maximum performance from your AI system.
 And remember that before you scale up your cluster drastically, you should profile on a smaller number of nodes and identify potential scale bottlenecks.
 For example, if you see an all-reduce collective operation already taking 20% of an iteration on 8 GPUs, it will only get worse at a larger scale—especially as you exceed the capacity of a single compute node or data center rack system, such as the Grace Blackwell GB200 and GB300 NVL72 and Vera Rubin VR200 and VR300 NVL systems.

 Keep this checklist handy and add to it as you discover new tricks.
 Combine these tips and best practices with the in-depth understanding from the earlier chapters, and you will design and run AI systems that are efficient, scalable, maintainable, cost- effective, and reliable.
 Now go forth and make your most ambitious ideas a reality.

 Happy optimizing!!

+-Chris Fregly, San Francisco
+- **Chapters 15–18 – Expert/pipeline parallelism:** Baselines sync every stage and recompute hidden states; optimized versions reuse caches, overlap streams, and report both tokens/s and latency improvements.
+Tune micro-batch counts so each stage has enough work to hide latency but not so many that activation memory explodes—profile stage utilization with Nsight Systems before and after adjustments.
+- Instrument NCCL timelines with `NCCL_DEBUG=INFO`/`TRACE` or Nsight Systems to correlate slow collectives with SM idle gaps.
+Watch for stragglers—one rank stuck on disk or CPU can stall the whole all-reduce.
+- When links saturate, try gradient compression (FP16/bf16 all-reduce, sparsification) or pipeline the reduce so the next micro batch computes while the current gradients drain.
+Apply compression selectively to the largest tensors to balance accuracy and bandwidth.